NPR to trim $5 million this year as public radio stations struggle to pay bills

 NPR has invested funds and effort in new collaborative reporting endeavors allowing stations to coordinate their efforts.
 It has emphasized efforts to raise money in ways that would share donations locally.
 And it has sought new revenues as well.

 NPR Music has placed an experimental "donate now" button on Tiny Desk Concerts, including last Friday's session with Ed Sheeran.
-(Funds are to be shared with local stations.)
-And on Tuesday, NPR named Sonali Mehta - a who got her start in the music business at YouTube - as NPR Music's Executive Director.
+And on Tuesday, NPR named Sonali Mehta — who got her start in the music business at YouTube — as NPR Music's executive director.

 Black says NPR and PBS made "generous" reductions in the cost to the station to run their programs; other public radio syndicators, including those behind This American Life and Hidden Brain, offered to waive costs for the upcoming year to continue broadcasting their shows.